Heterochromatin: Function

 Microscopy of heterochromatic versus euchromatic nuclei (H&E stain).

 Heterochromatin has been associated with several functions, from gene regulation to the protection of chromosome integrity; some of these roles can be attributed to the dense packing of DNA, which makes it less accessible to protein factors that usually bind DNA or its associated factors.
 For example, naked double-stranded DNA ends would usually be interpreted by the cell as damaged or viral DNA, triggering cell cycle arrest, DNA repair or destruction of the fragment, such as by endonucleases in bacteria.

-Some regions of chromatin are very densely packed with fibers that display a condition comparable to that of the chromosome at mitosis.
-Heterochromatin is generally clonally inherited; when a cell divides, the two daughter cells typically contain heterochromatin within the same regions of DNA, resulting in epigenetic inheritance.
+Heterochromatin is generally clonally inherited; when a cell divides, the two daughter cells typically retain heterochromatin in the same regions of DNA, resulting in epigenetic inheritance.
+The exact mechanism of this inheritance is still unknown, but the role of 3D organization is now recognized as an important component.
+The integrity of heterochromatic regions of the genome is also critical for cell-fate transition and proper differentiation, as existing heterochromatin can interact with transcription factors and undergo both large-scale and local reorganization.
+For example, during zygotic activation, H3K9me3 undergoes drastic expansion together with changes in other epigenetic marks, such as DNA methylation.
+In this sense, the term "constitutive" should not imply that such heterochromatin is always static and fully preserved.

 Variations cause heterochromatin to encroach on adjacent genes or recede from genes at the extremes of domains.
 Transcribable material may be repressed by being positioned (in cis) at these boundary domains.
 This gives rise to expression levels that vary from cell to cell, which may be demonstrated by position-effect variegation.
 Insulator sequences may act as a barrier in rare cases where constitutive heterochromatin and highly active genes are juxtaposed (e.g. the 5'HS4 insulator upstream of the chicken β-globin locus, and loci in two Saccharomyces spp.).

 Constitutive heterochromatin

-All cells of a given species package the same regions of DNA in constitutive heterochromatin, and thus in all cells, any genes contained within the constitutive heterochromatin will be poorly expressed.
-For example, all human chromosomes 1, 9, 16, and the Y-chromosome contain large regions of constitutive heterochromatin.
-In most organisms, constitutive heterochromatin occurs around the chromosome centromere and near telomeres.
+Canonically, constitutive heterochromatin is associated with many genomic and nuclear features, including dense packing, repeat-rich or satellite-containing DNA, lamina association, B-compartment localization, transcriptional silence, low expression, low chromatin accessibility as measured by ATAC-seq, and late replication timing.
+All human chromosomes 1, 9, 16, and the Y chromosome contain large regions of constitutive heterochromatin.
+In most organisms, constitutive heterochromatin occurs around centromeres and near telomeres.
+Both centromeres and telomeres are heterochromatic, as is the Barr body of the second, inactivated X chromosome in females.
+Constitutive heterochromatin can also affect nearby genes, for example through position-effect variegation.